markbanaria/tobi-test/RAILWAY_DEPLOYMENT.md

 3. Select "Deploy from GitHub repo"
 4. Connect your GitHub account and select this repository

+**Important**: Railway may try to use Nixpacks instead of Docker.
+The `nixpacks.toml` files in this repo force Railway to use Docker instead.

 ### 2. Deploy Backend Service

 1. Railway will automatically detect your project structure